-The Goddess of Mercy Temple is a Taoist temple in the city of George Town in Penang, Malaysia.
-Situated at Pitt Street, it was first built in 1728, making it Penang's oldest Taoist temple.
+Situated at Pitt Street in the city of George Town in Penang, Malaysia, it was first built in 1728, making it Penang's oldest Taoist temple.

 Today, the Goddess of Mercy Temple is dedicated to the Taoist Goddess of Mercy, Guanyin.
 However, the temple had been originally established for the worship of Mazu, a sea deity.
 Following an influx of ethnic Chinese into George Town after the founding of the settlement in 1786, the temple transitioned into one dedicated to Guanyin in 1824; by then, it also began to function as a neutral mediator between the rival Cantonese and Hokkien communities.